benkroop/SMSDoorBuzzer/README.md

 1. Open the Google Authenticator app.
 2. Copy the 6 digit code.
 3. Text the code to your Twilio phone number.
-4. Your door should unlock.
+4. Your door will unlock.